earthlab/firedpy/README.md

 <img width="1900" height="544" alt="image" src="https://github.com/user-attachments/assets/0144541b-6fc7-4718-b620-4347ae77881f" />

-*Illustration of the event-level and daily-level output of FIREDpy for the 2013 Rim Fire in California*
+*Illustration of the event-level and daily-level output of FIREDpy for the 2013 Rim Fire in California.
+Figure is from Mahood et al. 2022.*

 ## FIREDpy citation with methodological information: